kamilkn/word-of-wisdom-pow/README.md

 - The client sends the solution with the challenge
 - If nonce is valid, the server sent a quote from a "word of wisdom" book
 - If nonce is invalid, the server closes the stream
+- In second commit I added tokio server as second solution.
+But by default use `std_server`

 ## PoW Algorithm

-**I used the Hashcash with SHA256 hashing PoW algorithm to set DDoS protection**
+### I used the Hashcash with SHA256 hashing PoW algorithm to set DDoS protection**

 - It is quick to implement, and many libraries provide SHA256 hashing
 - It is easy to check the solution